romayengineer/nixos_iso_builder/README.md

 GIT_PROGRESS_DELAY=0 nix flake lock --update-input nixpkgs --extra-experimental-features "nix-command flakes" --verbose
 ```

-The build output will be a symlink `result/` pointing to the built ISO.
+The build output will be a symlink `result/` pointing to the built ISO (local builds), or an `output/` directory containing the ISO (Docker builds).

 ### Logging Profiles